linainsaf/Binary_classification_job_location/README.md

 -  main: in main we can make our predictions with a models of our choosing.

 The code is flexible gives possibility to do ani text classification we wanted just by changing the input variables.

+If we want to train a new model,
+- We gather Data put them in the Data folder.
+- Clean the Dataset using cleaning if needed.
+- Train the model with the function algo : We modify our code to use the model wanted, here we gave an example for SVM but many other Models are available in scikit-learn library, we can train multiple models to compare them and use the best one.
+The trained models are going to be saved in Models automatically.
+- Make predictions using main function : Here we can use our trained model to make new predictions.

+If we want to use the model available,
+- We give as input the data that we want to predict, the data must be text, a job description.
+We pass the data to the predict function inside the main, and we get the results.